-You can either follow the research Master's specialisation in Software Science as a whole (2 years), or you can combine the first year of the research track with an additional year of one of three social Master’s tracks, namely:
+You can either follow the Master's specialisation in Software Science as a whole (2 years), or you can combine the first year of the research track with an additional year of a social Master’s track, including:

 *This is a specialisation of the Master's in Computing Science